Innovation and thinking outside the box are essential to great content marketing, but there’s no need to reinvent the wheel every time.

 The video achieved amazing success internally and went viral after it was shared on the blog, circulating in the healthcare field and beyond.
 It has since amassed nearly six million views on YouTube alone.

 The Health Essentials blog also achieved massive growth and is now the most visited hospital blog in the US, with over six million people visiting each month.
 The blog sets out to answer a wide range of health questions including “Is there really such a thing as a broken heart?” and “What does the color of your urine say about you?”

 The Cleveland Clinic blog is a great example of why knowing your audience and their needs is critical to content marketing success.
 The blog now generates enough income to cover the costs of their content production and to support the brand’s mission of providing top-quality care and education.

 You can read more about Amanda and her content marketing strategy in the book Mean People Suck.

-In 2011, SAP’s Co-CEO at the time, Bill McDermott, realized that the inspiring stories of innovation from SAP’s customers were not on the brand website.
-Instead, there was only product information.
+In 2011, SAP’s Co-CEO at the time, Bill McDermott, realized that the inspiring stories of innovation from SAP’s customers didn’t appear anywhere on the brand website.
+Instead, it included only product information.

-Bill realized that SAP was missing out on the opportunity to engage its customers and prospects through inspiring content.
-Bill tasked me as Vice President of Content Marketing and Content Strategy, with the challenge of changing how the brand spoke to its digital audience, moving from a product-centric approach to a customer-centric approach.
+Bill realized SAP was missing out on a big opportunity to engage its customers and prospects through inspiring content.
+Bill tasked me as Vice President of Content Marketing and Content Strategy with the challenge of changing how the brand spoke to its digital audience, moving from a product-centric approach to a customer-centric approach.

-There was little to no budget available for this new content marketing strategy, but I realized the brand was spending a significant amount of money each year on advertising, with less than impressive results.
-I proposed that the advertising team give up half their budget so that he could build a dynamic content marketing platform to replace the original landing pages.
+There was little to no budget available for this new content marketing strategy, but I realized the brand was spending a significant amount of money each year on advertising with less than impressive results.
+I proposed that the advertising team give up half their budget so that we could build a dynamic content marketing platform to replace the original landing pages.